Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 American Express Membership Rewards

 American Express Membership Rewards is one of the most popular credit card rewards programs.
-It’s a great choice for heavy spenders who appreciate luxury travel perks like airport lounge access and elite statuses at hotels.
+It’s a great choice for heavy spenders who appreciate luxury travel perks like airport lounge access and elite status at hotels.

 Chase Ultimate Rewards